- Engaging with proper representation when selling your business can make the difference between a successful and unsuccessful sale.

 At Persient, M&A is our singular focus.
 We are a middle-market investment banking firm delivering creative, global take-to-market strategies for mature, profitable business owners ready to sell.
 Our mergers and acquisitions strategy goes beyond just your financials, ensuring the story of your business is properly told.
 We are different from other firms in San Diego and Southern California, providing a “hands-on” approach to all our clients – getting you from A to Z on your terms.
 Our M&A strategies do not solely focus on the financials and execution of your business.
 Your company’s intrinsic value is determined by utilizing a delicate business valuation process of both art and science, curating a compelling story of your business and all its assets.

 We at Persient leave no stone unturned when it comes to our clients.
 By reaching out to a multitude of buyers across the globe, such as Europe and Asia, our clients from San Diego County, Orange County, Los Angeles County, and beyond benefit from realizing the highest value for their business.
 The Southern California-based team provides a unique experience for each client, emphasizing an open-door policy with direct communication and facetime, creating genuine partnerships and meaningful value.

 You and your business are important, and you can expect to receive the respect, sensitivity, and confidentiality that you deserve.
-Contact us today to begin your journey.
+Schedule an initial conversation about selling your business and what it takes to get top value.
 With Persient, you’ll never walk alone.